Keep It Dark: Song information

 In the DVD interview accompanying the 2007 re-release of Abacab, the album from which the song comes, composer Tony Banks said that "the idea was that this character had to pretend that he'd just been robbed by people and that's why he'd disappeared for a few weeks, and in fact what had happened [was] he'd been to the future and gone to this fantastic world where everything was wonderful and beautiful and everything... but he couldn't tell anybody that, because no one would believe him and the powers that be kept him silent."

-The song's structure is unusual: the rhythm is in a 6/4 time signature, with a distinctly syncopated rhythm guitar part.
-Lead singer Phil Collins sings in falsetto for certain lines of the song.
-The pace overall, particularly the drums, is similar to the album's title track.
+The song's unusual structure (the rhythm is in a 6/4 time signature) kept it from being released as a single in the US.

 Music video

 A music video supported the single release of the song, featuring Collins, Tony Banks, and Rutherford in two different settings.
 In the first and second verses and the fade out, the band walks along bleak city streets (in Amsterdam) wearing trenchcoats and fedoras.
 When the chorus comes in, it shifts to the band wearing all-white suits and sunglasses, and walking through a field, with the sun shining.
 In both settings, Banks mimes with a mini Casio keyboard and Rutherford with the neck from a guitar, while Collins keeps the beat of the song with drumsticks, mostly hitting air, or the walls of the Amsterdam houses.